 Polish manufacturer Bona Watt had an impressive hybrid integrated amplifier called the Triton (10K Euro).

-Designed with a tube preamplifier stage mated to Class D power amp section.
-It has a rated power output of 250 watts into 8 ohm and 500 watts into 4 ohms.
+Designed with a tube preamplifier stage mated to a Class D power amp section.
+It has a rated power output of 250 watts into 8 ohms and 500 watts into 4 ohms.
 It is even designed with two expansion slots in the rear of the chassis.

-The company offers a variety of expansion cards including 2 types of MM/MC phono stage, 3 types of DACs, an FM tuner, balanced inputs, and more to configure the Triton to your liking.
+The company offers a variety of expansion cards, including 2 types of MM/MC phono stages, 3 types of DACs, an FM tuner, balanced inputs, and more to configure the Triton to your liking.
 The handheld rotary remote control is also a unique touch.

 The system was rounded out with a Lampizator Genya Plus DAC and a turntable from Bennyaudio of Poland.